 Open an item's details view, and select the Relations tab.

 Use the Add and Remove buttons to manually add or remove related items.

 You can view relations as a Chart or in the Viewer .
+The Chart is the default view for the Relations tab.
+Once opened, the relations tab saves the last view type per user, per entity.
 Relations can be added and deleted via the Chart or Viewer.

 The following describes the Chart behaviors: